 “To offer food, shelter and aid to all those in need of a safe place to be nourished and restored.
 Assist the transformation of each life we touch with compassion and dignity.”

-We operate two transitional shelter programs for men struggling with addictions, unemployment, mental health and/or family issues.
-In exchange for room, board and case management the men do volunteer work to aid the mission.
+We operate two transitional shelter programs for men struggling with addiction, unemployment, mental health and other barriers.
+In exchange for room, board and case management, our residents perform volunteer work to aid the mission.
 The guests living in the Blanchet House program in downtown Portland work in the Founders Cafe preparing and serving food for the public.
-The men living in the Blanchet Farm program in Carlton, Oregon maintain the 62-acre farm and learn woodworking.
+The men living in the Blanchet Farm program in Carlton, Oregon maintain the 62-acre farm, including animal husbandry, gardening and woodworking.

-For the safety of all, residents of our programs must adhere to certain rules and regulations, and abstain from using drugs or alcohol while living with us.
+For the safety of all, our resident guests must follow rules, meet expectations, and abstain from using drugs or alcohol while living with us.

 The origins of Blanchet House begin at Portland’s all boys Columbia Prep High School.
 A group of students organized a social and service club named after the first Catholic Archbishop of Oregon, Frances Norbert Blanchet.